MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 #### Testing During development
 Write cloudtests to test out the different AWS Connections.
-For the AssumeRole AWS Connection we should test that we are able to get temporary credentials.
+For the AssumeRole AWS Connection we should test that the expected principal and external_id is populated in the `mz_aws_connections` table.

 #### Testing after code is merged
 Switch on the feature flag for the staging environment and create an AWS Connection in staging followed by `VALIDATE CONNECTION`.

-## Open questions
+## Future work

-#### `VALIDATE CONNECTION` of an AWS connection will not be comprehensive.
+#### Extend `VALIDATE CONNECTION` of an AWS connection to be comprehensive.
 An AWS connection can be potentially re-used across multiple services like S3 or RDS.
 Having permission to an S3 bucket might not mean that RDS access is set up correctly.
 So a validate connection will not be comprehensive and we'll probably do some additional check with the intended resources when we actually make use of this connection.

-Potentially later we can extend `VALIDATE CONNECTION` sql to optionally specify an S3 or a database url, like, `VALIDATE CONNECTION aws_conn WITH (S3 PATH = 's3://prefix')`
+Hence, potentially later we can extend `VALIDATE CONNECTION` sql to optionally specify an S3 or a database url, like, `VALIDATE CONNECTION aws_conn WITH (S3 PATH = 's3://prefix')` so the user can correctly validate if the policies are set up correctly on their end in AWS.

 Alternatively, we could have a higher level S3 connection using this AWS connection,something like `CREATE CONNECTION s3_conn TO S3 ( PREFIX = 'url') USING AWS CONNECTION aws_conn`.